Joe-K-Sewell/rsvp/Design/ProtocolSpec.md

 The server does not support the version specified by the command's sentinel.

 For instance, if a server only supports version `1.0` and a citizen issues `RSVP/1.1 VOTE Joe's`, the server MUST reply with `505`.
-This is the case even if the command could be issued with a `1.0` sentinel and be processed successfully; because the server does not support version `1.1`, it has no way of knowing whether the `1.0` processing of the command is correct when the citizen expects the `1.1` behavior (which, per Semantic Versioning, may have added behavior to the verb).
+This is the case even if the command could be issued with a `1.0` sentinel and be processed successfully; because the server does not support version `1.1`, it has no way of knowing whether the `1.0` processing of the command is correct when the citizen expects the `1.1` behavior.

+For more information, see the [Version Selection process](#processes-version-selection).

 ## Decrees